- Kutavičius Tėviškės papartis, 3′

 - Stravinsky The Firebird Suite (1945) Final Hymn, 6′

 It’s a phenomenon unparalleled in the world: the way that in the Baltic states, thousands of people gather in the open air to celebrate their community in song.
-For Mirga Gražinytė-Tyla the Baltic Song Festivals have been a formative musical experience: now, together with the CBSO, CBSO Chorus and SO Vocal choir, plus guest choirs drawn from throughout the region, she brings that same life-affirming tradition to Birmingham.
+For Mirga Gražinytė-Tyla the Baltic Song Festivals have been a formative musical experience: now, together with the CBSO, CBSO Chorus and CBSO SO Vocal and University of Birmingham Summer Festival voices, plus guest choirs, she brings that same life-affirming tradition to Birmingham.
 And everyone can take part!
+We are now looking for guest choirs and individual singers to join this very special event.

 For events sold by THSH Box Office, the THSH per-ticket commission of £3 (£2.50 for online bookings) is included in the price of every individual ticket priced over £13.
 Tickets purchased as part of a CBSO Concert Package are exempt.
 For full details see cbso.co.uk/terms.